FDA Banned Impossible Burger Ingredients

 Salt - 16% of your daily value.

-Soy Protein Isolate - Similar to soy protein concentrate (above) but has even more of the fiber and carbohydrates washed out using alcohol or water solution.
+Soy Isolate - Similar to soy concentrate (above) but has even more of the fiber and carbohydrates washed out using alcohol or water solution.

 Mixed Tocopherols (Vitamin E), Zinc Gluconate, Thiamine Hydrochloride (Vitamin B1), Sodium Ascorbate (Vitamin C), Niacin, Pyridoxine Hydrochloride (Vitamin B6), Riboflavin (Vitamin B2), Vitamin B12.

-I think you and I agree that a whole foods based diet is generally a good thing.
-Unfortunately there are not a lot of whole foods in the Impossible Burger.
+I think you and I agree that a whole food based diets are generally a good thing.
+Unfortunately there are none of them in the Impossible Burger.

 But there is something else in the Impossible Burger...

-Health Research Institute Labs measured the glyphosate levels in the Impossible Burger at 11X higher than the Beyond Meat Burger (2).
+Health Research Institute Labs measured the glyphosate levels in the Impossible Burger at 11X higher than Beyond Burgers (2).

 This is because they use genetically modified soy which is sprayed with Roundup from Monsanto.